-Arriving in plenty of time for the opening at 10am, we were straight on over to the Millennium Falcon, Jabba’s Palace and the speederbike (from ‘Star Wars Episode VI: Return On The Jedi‘) for photo stops and it was then that I realised how geared up this event was for the snap-happy Japanese with photo opportunities galore and often an assistant on hand to take the picture for you.
+Arriving in plenty of time for the opening at 10am, we were straight on over to the Millennium Falcon, Jabba’s Palace and the speeder-bike (from ‘Star Wars Episode VI: Return On The Jedi‘) for photo stops and it was then that I realised how geared up this event was for the snap-happy Japanese with photo opportunities galore and often an assistant on hand to take the picture for you.

 We were then frustrated that we couldn’t get in to the theatre area to see ’30 Year Heroes’ which was an hour long interview with the actors behind Darth Vader and Chewbacca and not full to capacity but I guess they didn’t want people constantly going in and out of the presentation.

-In order to justify to myself that it was worth the entrance fee, myself and Gideon thought we should spend more money so we went and got the autograph of Jake Lloyd who played young Anakin Skywalker in ‘Star Wars Episode I: The Phantom Menace‘ (1999).
+In order to justify to myself that it was worth the entrance fee, myself and Gideon thought we should spend more money so we went and got the autograph of Jake Lloyd who played the young Anakin Skywalker in ‘Star Wars Episode I: The Phantom Menace‘ (1999) as well as the young kid in ‘Jingle All The Way‘ (1996).
 I liked one of the images he was signing and thought it would look good on my wall with a signed message to me on it.
 We could also get our photo taken with him and chat to him for a bit so I’m happy that I overcame my cynicism to do all that.

-Other exhibits included ‘The Vader Project’ which featured “edgy variations on the iconic Darth Vader helmet” which was an interesting and novel idea.
+Other exhibits included ‘The Vader Project’ featuring “edgy variations on the iconic Darth Vader helmet” which was an interesting and novel idea.
 There was also a Jedi training stage for aspiring young Jedi’s to learn the ways of the force and take on the challenge of Vader in a series of choreographed moves.
 A shame I wasn’t 20 years younger!!

-The constant translating between the interviewer, Hamill and the translator herself was annoying for me as it really disrupted the flow but of course it’s a neccessity in a country where English isn’t understood by the majority.
+The constant translating between the interviewer, Hamill and the translator herself was annoying for me as it really disrupted the flow but of course it’s a necessity in a country where English isn’t understood by the majority.
 One lady fan actually braved asking a question to Hamill in broken English which he didn’t understand so well as I guess he’s not so used to hearing the Japanese speaking English.
-All credit to her anyway and that was it for a very geeky, but enjoyable day hanging out with the stars, many other fans and cosplayers.
+All credit to her anyway and that was it for a very geeky, but enjoyable day hanging out with the stars, many other fans and cos-players.